 Financial institutions run the risk of missing an entire generation of users that increasingly exhibit mobile and web only behavior, place emphasis on user experience over depth of functionality, and expect more automation over manual process.
-As financial technology (FinTech) companies converge into offering basic banking products, financial institutions must leverage their existing platforms and evolve their services in order to remain competitive.
-It is clear that FinTech companies will take significant market share away from established financial institutions that do not keep up with banking technology or trends in consumer use.
+As fintech companies converge into offering basic banking products, financial institutions must leverage their existing platforms and evolve their services in order to remain competitive.
+It is clear that fintech companies will take significant market share away from established financial institutions that do not keep up with banking technology or trends in consumer use.

-By comparison, financial institutions typically offer these products & services:
+By comparison, financial institutions typically offer these products and services:

-FinTech Companies that offer or will offer debit cards1
+Fintech companies that offer or will offer debit cards:

 “In the next couple of years, I think you’ll see Robinhood looking like a full-service consumer finance company,” Baiju Bhatt, Robinhood co-founder and co-CEO, told CNBC in May 2018.